jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### Subpart 4 — Revocation of transport service licences

-### 30S When Director may revoke transport service licence
+### 30S When Agency may revoke transport service licence
-(1) The Director may revoke a transport service licence if the Director is satisfied that— (a) the holder of the transport service licence is not a fit and proper person to be the holder of a transport service licence; or
+(1) The Agency may revoke a transport service licence if the Agency is satisfied that— (a) the holder of the transport service licence is not a fit and proper person to be the holder of a transport service licence; or
   (b) any person having control of the service, or any person who has an involvement in the operation of the service, is not a fit and proper person to have control of, or be involved in, the operation of the service.
 (2) Subpart 5 applies to a decision to revoke a transport service licence.

-### 30T Procedure Director must follow before revoking transport service licence
+### 30T Procedure Agency must follow before revoking transport service licence
 If the proposed revocation of a licence under this section is on the ground that a person other than the licence holder is not a fit and proper person,—
-  (a) the notice required to be given to the licence holder by section 30W must specify the steps that the Director will require to be taken if the licence is not to be revoked, which steps may include a requirement that the person concerned cease all involvement in the service within a specified period; and
+  (a) the notice required to be given to the licence holder by section 30W must specify the steps that the Agency will require to be taken if the licence is not to be revoked, which steps may include a requirement that the person concerned cease all involvement in the service within a specified period; and
-  (b) the licence must not be revoked where the licence holder complies with any such requirements of the Director.
+  (b) the licence must not be revoked where the licence holder complies with any such requirements of the Agency.

 ### 30U Suspension of transport service licence
-(1) If the holder of a transport service licence, or any person who has control of the service, does not hold a certificate required by the regulations or the rules, the Director may suspend the licence until the holder of the licence or the person who has control of the service is the holder of such a certificate.
+(1) If the holder of a transport service licence, or any person who has control of the service, does not hold a certificate required by the regulations or the rules, the Agency may suspend the licence until the holder of the licence or the person who has control of the service is the holder of such a certificate.
-(2) Subject to subsection (1), any such suspension shall cease immediately upon the holder of the licence or any person having control of the service obtaining the appropriate certificate and notifying the Director accordingly.
+(2) Subject to subsection (1), any such suspension shall cease immediately upon the holder of the licence or any person having control of the service obtaining the appropriate certificate and notifying the Agency accordingly.
 (3) Subpart 5 applies to a decision to suspend a transport service licence.

 ### Subpart 5 — Adverse decisions

 ### 30V Interpretation
 In sections 30W to 30Y, unless the context otherwise requires,—
-  - **adverse decision** means any decision of the Director— (a) that a person is not a fit and proper person under subpart 2; or (b) to refuse to grant—
+  - **adverse decision** means any decision of the Agency— (a) that a person is not a fit and proper person under subpart 2; or (b) to refuse to grant—
       (i) a transport service licence under section 30L; or